rajatmishra11/2000320120133/README.md

 ________________________________________________________________________
 ### What is middleware in Redux?
-Middleware is a higher-order function that intercepts actions before they reach the reducers.
-Middleware functions are where you handle cross cutting concerns
+-   Middleware is a higher-order function that intercepts actions before they reach the reducers.
+-   Middleware functions are where you handle cross cutting concerns
-Middleware is a way to intercept actions before they reach the Redux store.
+-   Middleware is a way to intercept actions before they reach the Redux store.
 Middleware functions are executed synchronously from top to bottom.
-If
-Middleware is a higher order function that intercepts actions before they reach the reducers.
-Middleware functions are passed an action, and if the
-Middleware is a higher order function that intercepts actions before they reach the reducers.
-Middleware functions are passed the next stack of middle
+- Middleware is a higher order function that intercepts actions before they reach the reducers.